Mark 7

 Mark 7:6-7.
 See Comments Matthew 15:7-9.

-Q: Why do the words spoken by the Lord Jesus differ in some regards when we say that the Bible is Holy Spirit dictated?
-A: This question concerns the translation of the Word (See Comments Mark 4:35-41 about the difference between Holy Spirit dictated and inspired).
-The writer translates what the Holy Spirit gives to each writer; therefore, one writer gets the verse in one way, and another writer gets the verse in a different way; each writer has their own purpose in writing.
-The Lord speaking here, the Holy Spirit who talks in the heart, gives the writer understanding at that moment according to the will of the Lord.
-What this writer should understand, the voice in the heart will tell; there, it might be a little bit different but never be different meaning; you can check it out.
-Each writer has the Holy Spirit in their heart, and even if they use their heart to understand who is the One that leads that heart?
-That is the key.
-The Holy Spirit will give the Word that it should be put in each Gospel, a little bit different for a purpose, but no meaning changed.
-Don’t forget as well; we have it before: the Lord speaks here, and the next day, the same thing the Lord speaks again.
-The degree of meaning can be slightly different on each day that happened; not everything happened in one day; one page of the Bible, how many days could it be?
-That is why Matthew and Mark got the words slightly different but with the same meaning.
+Q: Why, in the Gospels, do the words spoken by the Lord Jesus differ in some respects, yet we say that the Bible is Holy Spirit-dictated?
+A: This question concerns the translation of the Word (see Comments Mark 4:35-41 about the difference between Holy Spirit dictated and inspired).
+The writer receives specific words to put down because all are dictated, what it should put down, by the Holy Spirit.
+Each writer of the Gospel does not put their own understanding in; the writer receives a straight understanding; no thinking from their own is written down.
+This writer writes this verse, another writer writes a different verse; each writer has their own purpose.
+The Lord speaks to each of them, and each writer records as their heart tells; the Holy Spirit, who speaks in the heart, gives the understanding to the writer in that moment according to the will of the Lord.
+The voice of the Holy Spirit in the heart will tell what the writer should understand.
+The content might be a little bit different from writer to writer, but there will never be a different meaning; anyone can check it out.
+Each writer has the Holy Spirit in the heart, and even if they use their heart to understand, who is the One who leads that heart?
+This is the key: the Holy Spirit will give the Word to be put in each Gospel; a little bit different for a purpose, but no meaning changed.
+Don’t forget, as well, the Lord speaks today here, the next day there; the same thing the Lord speaks again and again, so the degree of meaning can be slightly different on each day that happens.
+Not everything that the Lord Jesus did on earth happened in one day; on one page of the Bible, how many days could be covered?
+That is why the Gospels of Matthew, Mark, and Luke use slightly different wording, but all convey the same meaning.

-The things of the old law, the Lord, had come to abolish; humans, instead of thinking about God, their minds have changed and think about the eyes of people.
-People around them make them believe they are not holy enough, but remember as well that the Lord sees the heart, not this flesh that melts away.
-The Lord is the Lord of the heart; worship the Lord with your heart; the tradition is man-made law.
-In the old times, the Pharisees had their way of controlling people, but it was over with the coming of the Lord Jesus, the One that fulfilled the law.
-As we have our own laws and rules, one thing the Lord asks of all humans is to read the Word and obey; this is the law for all humans.
-Only one book, not the tradition of many books in the old times, one Holy Book, the Bible with the Old Testament and the New Testament, is enough for mankind in every generation.
-The Old Testament is the base to let humans know how the Lord has been with humans; as it tells in the Old Testament, the Lord has ordained His priests and prophets who have received the gift to hear the Word.
-That is why the Old Testament is the base of faith; you cannot read the New Testament without knowing the Old Testament at all; studying the Old Testament helps.
-The Old Law was established for the people before the Son came to earth in the flesh, but the Old Law is also the basis of faith in the Old Testament.
-However, in the new generation, the New Testament is the law of the heart; the Word speaks to the heart, not traditions to be as law anymore, but the faith of the heart in the Lord Jesus is the law.
+Those of the old law the Lord Jesus has come to abolish.
+Instead of thinking of God, humans have changed their minds and now think of people’s eyes.
+People around them make them believe they are not holy enough, but remember, too, that the Lord sees the heart, not this flesh that melts away.
+The Lord is the Lord of the heart; worship the Lord with your heart.
+The tradition is man-made law.
+In the old times, the Pharisees had their way of controlling people, but this way is over with the coming of the Lord Jesus; the complete law has come; the Lord Jesus is the law now.
+As we have our own laws and rules, the one thing the Lord Jesus asks of all humans is to read the Word of God and obey it; this is the law for all humans.
+One Holy Book, the Bible with the Old Testament and the New Testament, is enough for mankind in every generation: only one book, not the tradition of many books of old times.
+The Old Testament establishes the base for worship and lets humans know how the Lord has been with humans.
+As the Old Testament tells us, the Lord has ordained His priests and prophets who have received the gift of hearing His Word.
+That is why the Old Testament is the basis of faith; you cannot read the New Testament without knowing the Old Testament at all.
+Meditating on the Old Testament strengthens one’s faith.
+The Old Law was established for the people before the Son of God was born on earth.
+The Old Law is the basis of faith in the Old Testament, but in the new generation, the New Testament is the law of the heart.
+The Word of God speaks to the heart, not traditions to be as law anymore, but the faith of the heart in the Lord Jesus is the law.

 Mark 7:2-4.
 This portion of Scripture is given only in the Gospel of Mark.
-This tradition of washing hands was a ritual of washing, and it had a certain way of doing.
+This tradition of handwashing was a ritual of washing, and it had a certain way of doing.
 Nowadays, we wash our hands with water because we use the knowledge that God has given us to be clean before eating.
-But, in the old times, it was taught by the elders as a certain way to wash their hands; that certain way of washing hands was put as a commandment of God, and the Lord has come to abolish them.
-The washing of hands, which the Pharisees and scribes observed, is clearly a tradition of men.
-There has never been any order from God, but the men put their own words as God’s word, which is wrong; it is not what God wants.
-Cleaning hands is good, but putting it as God’s commandment, the principle was wrong; it cannot be accepted.
-Science teaches people to be clean, but the old tradition teaches people to clean their hands by using God to command; that is the wrong point of doing.
-In the Bible, it is clear they (Pharisees and the scribes) take the commandments of men as equal to the commandments of God, which is wrong.
-However, if you research the tradition of washing and how it came about, you will see why it should no longer be used; the Lord who has cleansed all has come down on earth; the tradition of washing in that time you can find out the real meaning and why the Lord had put against it.
-Science comes and looks at the word “defiled” and concludes that the old way of washing hands is wrong; the old is not wrong, but it is taken as God’s commandment, which is wrong.
-The way of washing, the Lord does not pick on that.
-People use science against this verse; science is good for cleaning hands, but the hidden meaning of cleaning hands is what we all forget to think about; you can find out about this.
-In the Bible, many places talk about washing the whole body and changing the garments.
-The Bible does not teach to wash hands to clean any germs, but to clean from the unclean things that the person has associated with, but not to be cleansed from sins; the Bible is more concerned with association with unclean.
-In the old times, by tradition they take the washing of hands as cut off from that moment on; when you wash your hands, it cuts off from that moment what you will do after washing hands, that what will be counted for (See Matthew 27:24, for an example on this tradition in this way).
+But in the old times, it was a teaching from the elders, as a certain way to wash the hands.
+Those certain ways of washing hands were put as commandments of God, but the Lord Jesus has come to abolish them.
+The washing of hands, which the Pharisees and scribes observe, is clearly a tradition of men.
+There has never been any order like this from God, but the men put their own words as God’s words, which is wrong, and it is not what God wants.
+Cleaning hands is good, but putting it as God’s commandment, the basis of it is wrong; it can’t be accepted.
+Science teaches people to be clean, but the old tradition teaches people to clean their hands by using God to command it, which is the wrong way to do it.
+In the Bible, it is clear that they (Pharisees and the scribes) take the commandments of men as equal to the commandments of God, and that is wrong.
+However, if you research the tradition of washing and how it came about, you will see why it should no longer be used, because the Lord Jesus, who has cleansed all, has come down to earth.
+The tradition of washing at that time, you can find out the real meaning and why the Lord spoke against it.
+Science comes and looks at the word “defiled” and concludes that the old way of washing hands is wrong.
+The old way is not wrong, but taken as God’s commandment that is wrong; specifically, the way of washing the Lord does not pick on that.
+But people use science against this verse; science is good for cleaning hands, but the hidden meaning of washing, which we all forget to consider, can be found in the Bible.
+In the Bible, many passages talk about washing the whole body and changing garments.
+The Bible does not teach washing hands to clean any germs; instead, it teaches washing to cleanse from the unclean things a person has associated with, but not to cleanse from sins.
+The Bible is more concerned with association with the unclean.
+In the old times, by tradition, the washing was taken as a cut-off from the unclean from that moment on.
+When a person washes their hands, it cuts off, from that moment onward, what they will do after washing their hands from the unclean past, and that is what will be counted for (see Matthew 27:24 for an example of this tradition in this way).

-Q: Why did the Lord command in the Old Testament to wash for cleansing from unclean things?
-A: Because when a person has touched unclean things is more like creating space between that person and the Lord; the Lord cannot be close to that person or that person perishes; if the Lord comes close to that person that person can perish if that person is unclean.
-The Lord has created water for a purpose, not just for drinking alone but also for washing to be clean from all things; the Lord has created them all for a reason, and water has many good uses.
-That is why we all do water baptism; the water has a play here: water represents cleansing.
-Water flows out, and new water comes in, bringing cleansing even to nature itself.
-The rain comes down and replaces the old water, pushing out the old water; the rain is from heaven above, and many places in the Bible have mentioned this.
+Q: Why did the Lord command in the Old Testament the washing for cleansing from the unclean things?
+A: Because when a person has touched the unclean things, it is more like creating space between the person and the Lord.
+The Lord cannot be close to that person, or that person perishes.
+If the Lord comes close to that person, that person can perish if that person is unclean.
+The Lord has created water for a purpose, not just for drinking alone, but also for washing, to be clean from all things.
+The Lord has created all things for a reason, and water has many good uses.
+That is why we all do water baptism: the water plays a role here; it represents cleansing.
+Water flows out, the new water comes in, bringing cleansing even to nature itself.
+The rain comes down and replaces the old water; the rain pushes out the old water.
+The rain is from heaven above; many places in the Bible mention this.

 Mark 7:5.
 See Comments Matthew 15:2.